A Smarter Way for Teachers to Record Scores

 Feedback

-Spreadsheet Design (Design A)
+Spreadsheet Design

 "I do like the format of this and makes it easy to put in and I imagine it would be even faster if I wasn't necessarily looking at a scanned document like toggling back and forth.
 I think that would be easier."